asonj/TechCheck/README.md

 # Tech✔Check

 TechCheck is an open-source inventory checkout and reservation web app.
 Get started with a self hosted version, or try the [live demo](https://techcheck-demo.herokuapp.com/).
+*Note:* The demo site is hosted on a free heroku dyno which takes time to spin up on first load.
+This slow load time is not present on a local or production version.

 ## Getting Started